Danieldotcomcoder/crypto-world/README.md

 ## Acknowledgments

-- Hat tip to anyone whose code was used
+ Hat tip to anyone whose code was used
-- Nelson Sakwa on Behance (Project Design from Behance)

-## 📝 License

-This project is [MIT](./MIT.md) licensed.